-As detailed in our summary of physical and transition climate-related risks within our TCFD section on pages 98 to 105, during 2022 the UK did experience evidence of the potential crystallisation of climate change risks following record-breaking temperatures in September 2022, which led to 11 of the 14 Environment Agency areas in England declaring a drought.
-This development, brought to focus the risk that future droughts could impact food supply, driving shortages and price inflation, ultimately impacting the disposable income of our customers.
-Adverse increases to our claims and lapses are stressed within our ongoing risk management controls, and we are comfortable with the financial results, however we will continue to monitor the physical and transition risks, and act in the event that new exposures are identified.
+As detailed in our summary of physical and transition climate-related risks within our TCFD section on pages 56 and 57 during 2022 the UK did see evidence of the potential crystallisation of climate change risks following record-breaking temperatures in September 2022, which led to 11 of the 14 Environment Agency areas in England declaring a drought.
+This development brought to focus the risk that future droughts could impact food supply, driving shortages and price inflation and ultimately impacting the disposable income of our customers.
+Adverse increases to our claims and lapses are stressed within our ongoing risk management controls, and we are comfortable with the financial results, however we will continue to monitor the physical and transition risks and take action in the event that new exposures are identified direction and/or risk exposures evolve.

-We have embedded the oversight and ongoing monitoring of climate risk into our risk management frameworks, in accordance with regulatory requirements, to ensure that climate change considerations are reflected and acted upon as our strategic direction and/or risk exposures evolve.
 We have set out more detail about our intention and progress to meet TCFD requirements for 2023, within the TCFD section of this report.

+We have embedded the oversight and ongoing monitoring of climate risk into our risk management frameworks, in accordance with regulatory requirements, to ensure that climate change considerations are reflected and acted upon as our strategic